KyuDounSim/mydotfiles/README.md

 ## Autohotkey

-Thanks to Developer Lala(https://developerlala.net/) for the setup.
-I have added one more function that makes capslock work as left-ctrl
+Thanks to Developer Lala(https://developerlala.net/) for the idea.
+I have added one more mapping that makes capslock as left-ctrl.